sainiparitosh2003/InvenTrackPro/README.md

 ## Introduction

-Welcome to InvenTracPro, an all-in-one solution designed for efficient inventory management and streamlined billing processes.
-InventoryPro enables business owners to maintain comprehensive records and generate detailed reports with ease, ensuring seamless operation and accurate tracking.
+Welcome to InvenTrackPro, an all-in-one solution designed for efficient inventory management and streamlined billing processes.
+InvenTrackPro enables business owners to maintain comprehensive records and generate detailed reports with ease, ensuring seamless operation and accurate tracking.

 ## Key Features